databricks/mlops-stacks/stack-customization.md

 choice.

 ### Update stack parameters
-Update parameters in your fork as needed in `cookiecutter.json`.
+Update parameters in your fork as needed in `databricks_template_schema.json` and update corresponding template variable in `library/template_variables.tmpl`.
 Pruning the set of parameters makes it easier for data scientists to start new projects, at the cost of reduced flexibility.

 For example, you may have a fixed set of staging & prod Databricks workspaces (or use a single staging & prod workspace), so the
-`databricks_staging_workspace_host` and `databricks_prod_workspace_host` parameters may be unnecessary.
-You may also run all of your ML pipelines on a single cloud, in which case the `cloud` parameter is unnecessary.
+`input_databricks_staging_workspace_host` and `input_databricks_prod_workspace_host` parameters may be unnecessary.
+You may also run all of your ML pipelines on a single cloud, in which case the `input_cloud` parameter is unnecessary.

 The easiest way to prune parameters and replace them with hardcoded values is to follow the [contributor guide](README.md#previewing-stack-changes) to generate an example project with